 With the P6 family, Pentium, Intel486, and Intel386 processors, it is more convenient to set breakpoints with the debug registers.
-(See Section 18.3.2, "Breakpoint Exception (#BP)-Interrupt Vector 3", for information about the breakpoint exception.)
+(See Section 18.3.2, "Breakpoint Exception (#BP)-Interrupt Vector 3," for information about the breakpoint exception.)
 If more breakpoints are needed beyond what the debug registers allow, the INT 3 instruction can be used.

 The breakpoint (#BP) exception can also be generated by executing the INT n instruction with an operand of 3.
-The action of this instruction (INT 3) is slightly different than that of the INT 3 instruction (see "INTn/INTO/INT3-Call to Interrupt Procedure" in Chapter 3, "Instruction Set Reference, A-M", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 2A).
+The action of this instruction (INT 3) is slightly different than that of the INT 3 instruction (see "INTn/INTO/INT3-Call to Interrupt Procedure" in Chapter 3 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).